joergmschulz/docker-dovecot/README.md

 individual sieve configurations are possible.
 Global defaults are stored in etc/dovecot/sieve.d/

 ### version of dovecot
 see the sample .env file.
-Version 16 is the most current, but your mileage may vary as some small glitches may have turned up.
+Version 16 is the most current, but your mileage may vary.
 See the dovecot  mailing list or revert to .15.

 ### testing dovecot
 see https://wiki.dovecot.org/TestInstallation